The Family Birthing Center in Cortez

 When it comes to childbirth and caring for women and newborns, Southwest Memorial Hospital takes a family-centered approach.
 The Family Birthing Center provides care from pregnancy through labor, delivery, and discharge of the mother and baby.

 Women go through the entire process of labor, delivery and immediate recovery in comfortable, home-like rooms.
 Surgical suites are available for C-section delivery.
-The Family Birthing Center is staffed by registered nurses, many of which have received special certification in obstetrics nursing.
+The Family Birthing Center is staffed by registered nurses, many of which have received special certification in obstetrics nursing and lactation.

 Our Level I newborn nursery is staffed by specially trained nurses certified in neonatal resuscitation to ensure the safety and health of babies.

 Learn about our team of obstetricians: Meet our Obstetrics Team

 Southwest Memorial Hospital enjoys a dedicated medical and nursing staff whose experience delivering many of our newest residents (there were 214 deliveries at Southwest Memorial Hospital during 2009) shows in their day-to-day activities.
 The hospital has two birthing suites featuring special birthing beds, a comfortable home-like atmosphere and furnishings, and special equipment to care for newborns.
 There’s also a rocking chair for private moments alone with the newborn and for those special “introductions” when children, friends and relatives first meet the newest member of the family.
 Our new birthing center is now OPEN!

 The family birthing center is staffed by experienced registered nurses who are all certified in neonatal resuscitation.
 Lactation consultants and childbirth education courses are available.
 Upon admission to Southwest Memorial Hospital mothers-to-be are assigned an obstetrical nurse trained to handle all phases of the birth process.
 When the time comes for delivery, the patient has this same nurse at her side.
 Care is taken so that every woman feels that she has familiar support in comfortable surroundings throughout the birthing process.
 Patients are not separated from family members unless they need to be alone.